Dockerizing and Deploying a .NET Core Application to AWS ECS Fargate - kloia blog

 If you have any questions please do not hesitate to ask.

-Onur is a software developer & architect for 16+ years and has been working with AWS professionally for almost 5 years.
-Currently working as a Software Architect and DevOps Consultant at kloia, he has migrated various projects to AWS and consulted across different industries and companies during their journey on AWS.
+Onur is a software developer & architect for 17+ years and has been working with AWS professionally for 5 years.
+Currently working as a Software Architect and DevOps Consultant at kloia, he has built many infrastructures on AWS for cloud-born applications and has migrated various projects to AWS.
+He has consulted across different industries and companies during their journey on AWS.
+He is a Kubernetes lover and believes in the principle of 'Everything as Code'